 Have you ever asked yourself, “Who am I?”
 Or how about this: “What am I supposed to be when I grow up?”
 These questions are always in the mix during conversations about identity.
 In fact, they’re regarded as the two fundamental existential questions of life, and they often cause a lot of heartache and late-night pondering.
 To completely hone in on our identity, we must answer both questions—not just one of them.
 You see, it’s the “Who am I?” question combined with the “What do I do on this earth?” question that reveals a more balanced look at our identities.

 I asked who he is, but our tendency is to answer what he does.
 See the difference?
-Tricky, right
+Tricky, right?

 I don’t believe we can answer the “who” question without talking about relationships.
-To understand who Robert Morris is, you would have to tell me about his parents, siblings, wife, and children.
+To understand who Pastor Jack is, you would have to tell me about his parents, siblings, wife, and children.
 Then I would have a context for his relationships and would understand to whom he belongs.
 This belonging would help me more clearly understand who he is.
 This helps me understand his identity better than simply knowing what he does.

 And while we’re talking about his relationships, here’s another important one to consider—his relationship with Jesus.
 Telling me about his earthly relationships only answers half of the “who is he” question.
 I also need to know about his relationship with Jesus to fully understand his identity because when Jesus enters the picture, everything changes.
-Literally—everything changes
+Literally—everything changes.

 Our relationship with Jesus powerfully influences our identities because in Jesus we are new!
 Not reformed, refurbished, converted, or changed—we are simply and totally new!
 2 Corinthians 5:17 (NLT) says, “This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!”